Get Help

 • DFPS investigation FAQ for Parents from the Transgender Education Network of Texas and the Transgender Legal Defense & Education Fund.

 • Parent Resource Folder from the Transgender Education Network of Texas (TENT), which includes tips about safe folders, a card your child can carry in case they’re approached by CPS alone, information about federal actions to support trans Texans, and more.
-You can reach out to TENT with other questions and needs you may have at [email protected]
+You can reach out to TENT with other questions and needs, including needing help accessing medical care, at [email protected].

 Remember, if DFPS contacts you: